captainrobbo/wikijstest/manuals/cms/recordingevents.md

 "O" = Over
 "X" = Fail

-In this instance we are going to say that David passed first time.
+Below are some exaples showing the display format depending on how the athletes do:

 *Passed First Time*
 ![Passedfirsttime](/uploads/recording-field-events/passedfirsttime.png "Passedfirsttime")

-Below are some other options showing the display format depending on how the athletes do:

 *Failed at First Attempt*
 ![Failedfirsttime](/uploads/recording-field-events/failedfirsttime.png "Failedfirsttime")